Touro Hall: Jewish Community Center

 Touro Hall served as one of the centers of Jewish life in South Philadelphia's neighborhoods between 1890 and the 1940s.
 Many Jewish organizations held activities at Touro Hall including the Southern Branch of the Young Men's and Young Women's Hebrew Association, an employment agency, assistance for recent immigrants, and multiple charitable efforts.
 It was used for Hebrew school, Sunday School, and English night school, trade schools for tin-smithing, carpentry, iron work, dress-making and millinery, garment cutting, upholstering, cigar-making, typewriting, stenography, and drawing, for lectures and entertainment, a University Extension, and a free synagogue.

 Community Hospital

 Giuseppe Fabiani founded Fabiani Italian Hospital to serve the neighborhood's Italian community in 1904 in a building at 10th and Christian Streets.
-The hospital had moved to the southwest corner of 10th and Carpenter Streets and into Tours Hall by 1927.
+The hospital had moved to the southwest corner of 10th and Carpenter Streets and into Touro Hall by 1927.

 The name changed to Philadelphia Italian Hospital in 1936, and to Community Hospital in 1942.
 Community Hospital closed in 1968 and the building was demolished in 1977.